 the capacity to consent to services.

-Adult Services are provided to adults with an impairment.
+The Adult Services Program assists adults with an impairment who need

 For additional information on programs, please visit the website for the